top of page

 Culo – Ass; booty; buttocks

 Curandera – A healer; A woman who practices folk medicine; healer; a person who cures by using medicinal plants, charms, massage, and faith healing.
-She believes that for every physical ailment there is both a physical and spiritual cure.
+She believes that for every physical ailment, there is both a physical and spiritual cure.

 Deja de trabajar – Stop working